Cognigy/Documentation/docs/en/docs/agent-assist/getting-started.md

     - Project ID
     - Organisation ID
 5. Add the content for the first tile, which will display Cognigy documentation as an iframe.
 6. Ensure that the tile ID matches the ID chosen in the Agent Assist configuration.
-7. Add a header for authorization, and include the bearer token.
-8. To view the Agent Assist workspace, start a chat and trigger a handover to a human agent.
+7. To view the Agent Assist workspace, start a chat and trigger a handover to a human agent.
-9. A link with the Agent Assist workspace will be sent to the human agent.
+8. A link with the Agent Assist workspace will be sent to the human agent.
 The human agent can access their Agent Assist workspace using this link.
-10. Clicking on the link will reveal the transcript.
+9. Clicking on the link will reveal the transcript.
-11. We have also added the outlines of the individual tiles before they have loaded.
+10. We have also added the outlines of the individual tiles before they have loaded.
-12. As the human agent chats with the end user, the workspace will load the available tiles.
+11. As the human agent chats with the end user, the workspace will load the available tiles.

 ## Explore an Agent Assist workspace